whittle/node-coffee-heroku-tutorial/source/_posts/2011-10-18-hello-world-a-first-node-app.markdown

 The HTTP server that Node provides us with is intentionally low-level and depends on us to fill in all of the details.
-Later on, we’ll find ways to encapsulate this low-level behavior in a declarative, functional matter, but for right now, we’re going to have to do things like set the response headers ourselves.
+Later on, we’ll find ways to encapsulate this low-level behavior in a declarative, functional matter, but for right now we’re going to have to do things like set the response headers ourselves.

 When I run this little non-app, the headers I see on the empty